 The rooms are built with carved wooden balustrades and tiered roofs, inspired by 17th-century Malay palaces.
 The local timber used has been sustainably sourced and the soft furnishings are rich bolts of locally woven fabric.
 There’s a contemporary feel with lots of clean lines and sleek furniture, balanced with Malaysian artwork and sculptures.

-The Bumbung and Serambi rooms are in small, two-story blocks of four rooms, most of which face the hotel's manicured gardens.
+The Bumbung and Serambi rooms are in small, two-storey blocks of four rooms, most of which face the hotel's manicured gardens.
 The remainder are in a quieter spot on the north side of the hotel and look out onto a natural stream that gurgles through the resort.

 Anjung rooms are on the ground floor and come in groups of two with views of the ocean and the gardens.

-All rooms have air-conditioning, hairdryer, satellite TV, Wi-Fi, minibar and tea and coffee making facilities as well as thoughtful touches including beach bags and flip-flops.
+All rooms have air-conditioning, hair dryer, satellite TV, Wi-Fi, minibar and tea and coffee making facilities as well as thoughtful touches including beach bags and flip-flops.